Staff

 Executive Director, Full-Time Staff

 Dr. Laura Emiko Soltis is a human rights educator originally from rural Minnesota.
-Emiko is a proud public school kid and was raised in a biracial and interfaith household, where she developed passions for working-class politics, immigrant rights, and music performance.
-Emiko's early work experiences alongside diverse immigrant coworkers in low-wage industries such as restaurant work, janitorial services, and farm labor eventually inspired her to study interracial labor movements and human rights.
+Emiko is a proud public school kid and was raised in a loving biracial household.
+As the daughter of an immigrant and a road-construction-worker-turned-violin maker, she was exposed to immigrant realities, working-class wisdom, and music at a young age.
+Emiko's early work experiences alongside diverse groups of immigrant coworkers in restaurant work, janitorial services, and farm labor eventually inspired her to study interracial labor movements and human rights.
 Emiko received the Foundation Fellowship full merit scholarship at the University of Georgia, where she graduated summa cum laude and served in internships at the Human Rights Office at The Carter Center and in the U.S. Senate.

 Emiko joined Freedom University as a volunteer faculty member in 2013.
 Following the departure of the founding faculty and the closure of Freedom University in June 2014, Emiko re-established Freedom University in Atlanta in September 2014.
 Emiko introduced a human rights framework to Freedom University’s mission and pedagogy, and began connecting undocumented youth to Black student movement veterans of SNCC and the Atlanta Student Movement.
 She also founded Freedom University’s social movement leadership training program to help empower a new generation of youth leaders, and expanded the curriculum to include a creative arts program, STEM classes, and mental health workshops in a year-long academic program.
 As an experienced social movement strategist, Emiko has worked to advance the undocumented student movement by building bridges between undocumented and documented student groups, and advocating for fair admissions policies in higher education across the United States.
 Emiko co-founded the Freedom at Emory Initiative, which led to Emory’s successful admission and financial support of undocumented students in 2015.
-She also played an instrumental role in the establishment of the Dream.US scholarship at Oglethorpe University, which now has a student population that is 10% undocumented..
-Emiko continues to serve as the Professor of Human Rights, teaching classes in international human rights and social movement leadership.
+She also played an instrumental role in the establishment of the Dream.US scholarship at Oglethorpe University, which now has a student population that is 10% undocumented.
+Emiko continues to serve as the Professor of Human Rights at Freedom University.

 Outside of her work at Freedom University, Emiko recently served as the elected Editorial Officer of the Georgia Advisory Committee of the U.S. Commission on Civil Rights from 2020-2023, which published a report assessing Georgia’s civil asset forfeiture practices and its disparate impact on communities of color.
 As an active public scholar, she writes and lectures frequently on topics such as human rights advocacyundocumented student activism, immigration and higher educationworkers' rights and economic justice, and music and mobilization.
 As an organizer, Emiko has engaged in numerous direct actions for workers’ rights, racial justice, and immigrant rights, and has been arrested four times in the Kingian tradition of nonviolent civil disobedience.

-For her longtime commitment as a human rights educator and interracial community builder, Emiko was awarded the Telemundo Héroe Luchadora Award and the Ashoka Fellowship in 2017, the Ford Foundation Public Voices Fellowship in 2018, and the Joseph R. Biden President’s Volunteer Service Lifetime Achievement Award in 2022.
+For her longtime commitment as a human rights educator and interracial community builder, Emiko was awarded the Telemundo Héroe Luchadora Award and the Ashoka Fellowship in 2017 and the Ford Foundation Public Voices Fellowship in 2018.
 Emiko is an accomplished photographer, violinist, and vocalist, and performed with the Atlanta Symphony Orchestra Chorus 2015-2021.
-She speaks English, Spanish, and Japanese, and enjoys dancing, being a good friend, and loving on her three scruffy rescue dogs: Bento, Churro, and Mochi.
+She speaks English, Spanish, and Japanese, and enjoys dancing salsa, being a generous friend and auntie, and loving on her three scruffy rescue dogs: Bento, Churro, and Mochi.

-Responsibilities: Administration (Fundraising, Budget, Board Relations), Strategic Planning, Faculty and Staff Management, Program Operations, Public Speaking, Communications, Accounting, Photography, Web Design, Legal Program, Human Rights Education and Social Movement LeadershipTraining.
+Responsibilities: Administration (Fundraising, Budget, Board Relations), Faculty and Staff Management, Accounting, Program Operations, Know Your Rights Trainings, Legal Program, Human Rights Education and LeadershipTraining, Communications, Photography, Graphic Design, Web Design.
 40+ hours/week.

 Contact